wxpppppp0621/icml_rebuttal/README.md

 * **compare.pdf**

   This document presents a visual comparison between our method and two baselines: *Holodeck* and *InstructScene*.

+  We did not include visual comparisons with the following methods for the reasons below:
+	* Chat2Layout: Not open-sourced
+	* AnyHome: Partially released, but not fully open-sourced, making fair comparison difficult
+	* LayoutGPT: Use a special prompt format that is inconsistent with the input used in other experiments

 * **rgb_input_result.pdf**